kosl/ihipp-examples/docs/week5.md

 int i = get_global_id(0);
 int j = get_global_id(1);
 ```

+Can you again define global work-item indices for a 3D kernel?

 As in CUDA, these indices are defined in a kernel as internal variables and can be used for work-items related computing in OpenCL.
 You can modify the Hello World OpenCL example to print the global work-item index and experiment with launch parameters along with an ```if``` clause in the kernel to limit the print out of indices.